Zeast Kamal

 Research Interests: Isabella’s broader research interests are in the remits of Violence Against Women (VAW), domestic violence and sexual violence in conflict, particularly from a feminist perspective.
 Her current research focuses on the conceptualisation of ‘female suffering’ in International Human Rights Law (IHRL), which aims to provide an interpretative framework broadening the current androcentric nature of IHRL by integrating female realities, feelings, and experiences of suffering.

 Contribution to CSEL: Isabella is a PhD student in the Department of Law and Criminology at Royal Holloway, University of London.
-She looks forward to engaging with members of CSEL on interdisciplinary research, especially in the fields of Violence Against Women, and participate in the centre’s seminars and projects.
+She is working with Professor Jill Marshall and plans to engage with members of CSEL on interdisciplinary research, especially in the fields of Violence Against Women, and participate in the centre’s seminars and projects.

 Twitter